cvs-health/testilo/README.md

 The first four variables above tell Testilo where to find or save files.
 Reports and their derivatives are saved in particular subdirectories of the `REPORTDIR` directory.

 The other variables specify the URLs by which reports and their derivatives can be retrieved.
+They include the substring `__id__`.
+A function that needs the URL of a report or one of its derivatives is expected to substitute the ID of that document for `__id__` to produce the URL.
 Testilo needs these variables so it can embed correct links into web pages derived from reports.
-Thus, importing modules need their own identically named environment variables.
+Since the `.env` file is excluded from the repository, importing modules need their own identically named environment variables.

 ## Job preparation